Skip to main content

 Lake Goollelal

-We recognise and acknowledge Aboriginal people as the traditional owners of Yellagonga Regional Park.
+We recognise and acknowledge Whadjuk people as the Traditional Owners of Yellagonga Regional Park.

 A well developed network of walk trails and shared paths provide access to many of the parks most enjoyable settings.